cj-young/code-editor/README.md

 ### Getting Started

-This project is not currently hosted, but you can run it locally by cloning this repository.
+If you want, you can also run it locally by cloning this repository.
 To run the project after cloning, install the dependencies and start the server:

 ```bash